phetsims/geometric-optics/doc/implementation-notes.md

   LightLabelsNode
 ```

 When the thing that a label is associated with is not visible, the label is not visible.
-When zooming in/out, a label moves with the thing that its labeling, but does not change change its scale (i.e. font size remains constant).
+When zooming in/out, a label moves with the thing that it's labeling, but does not change change its scale (i.e. font size remains constant).

 See `js/common/view/labels/` for all source code related to the Labels feature.